MicrosoftDocs/winrt-api/windows.media.playback/playbackmediamarkersequence_insert_2118747463.md

 # Windows.Media.Playback.PlaybackMediaMarkerSequence.Insert

 ## -description
-Adds a [PlaybackMediaMarker](playbackmediamarker.md) to the sequence in it's ordered position.
+Adds a [PlaybackMediaMarker](playbackmediamarker.md) to the sequence in its ordered position.

 ## -parameters
 ### -param value